 The MATCH function used as a parameter in the OFFSET function is used to generate the position of value that is to be forecasted and so calculate the number of rows.
 Columns in MATCH function, i.e. the second parameter in it should be 0 as the dependent value is desired on the same column that is selected.

 So for 28 days, we estimated or forecasted the sales of the firm to be 1120.
 Similarly, we can estimate the sales of the firm for a different number of days using this FORECAST function.

 Things to Remember About Interpolate in Excel

-- The process of deriving a simple function from a discrete values dataset so that the function passes through all the given values and thus can be used to predict values in between the given ones is called interpolation.
+- The process of deriving a simple function from a discrete values dataset so that the function passes through all the given values can be used to predict values in between the given ones called interpolation.

 - It is used to determine what data might exist outside of the collected data.